finagle/finagle.github.io/source/blog/2017-10-16-fall-in-for-finagle.md

 This will allow us to address some long standing issues like server-side response classification and correctly stating on serialization/deserialization failures.

-Additionally, we going to try to update to libthrift 0.10.0 from 0.5.0.
+Additionally, we're going to try to update libthrift from 0.5.0 to 0.10.0.
 This is still exploratory and we’re working to understand the ramifications.

 #### Bringing Backup Requests Back